JStockebrand/WebScraper/README.md

 # Web Scrape Summarizer

 A streamlined web application that allows users to search the web, scrape content from search results, and generate AI-powered summaries of the found content.
+Initial built for a Supabase database and Stripe for payment.
+Stripe payment is not complete and will need to update your Supabase project settings.

 ## Features